Neptune tutorial#

 Browse all metadata#

-As you can see, our custom fields and namespaces are there, along with previews of their values:
+You should now find yourself in the All metadata tab.
+Our custom fields and namespaces are displayed there, along with previews of their values:

 Click a namespace to access its contents.